CamachoDejay/FRET-calculations/README.md

 # FRET-calculations

-NOTE: code will be released upon acceptance of the manuscript.
+NOTE: code will be released on monday 12th of Feb.
 For the moment please email to camachodejay@yahoo.com to get a local copy.

 This repository contains the code necessary to simulate the fluorescence emission of an anisotropic ensemble of GFP molecules when excited by polarized light.